“The Histories” by Herodotus

 After the Magi revolt is put down, the seven Persians purportedly debated the merits of monarchy, oligarchy, and democracy.
 Here is the argument for Democracy:

-It seems impossible that this conversation ever occurred, partly because Herodotus’ presentation of democracy includes several components which are very specific an unique to how Athenian democracy was performed.
+It seems impossible that this conversation ever occurred, partly because Herodotus’ presentation of democracy has a few uniquely Athenian components.
 Here are the arguments for oligarchy:

 I am in favor of what Otanes says in his attempt to put an end to tyranny, but when he tells us to transfer power to the majority, he has strayed far from good judgement.
 For nothing can be both more unintelligent or insolent than the worthless, ineffectual mob.
 If men want to escape the arrogance of a tyrant, it is absolutely intolerable that they should then fall victim to the arrogance of the undisciplined common people.
 For whatever the tyrant may do, he at least knows what he is doing, whereas the people have no idea of what they are doing.
 How could someone who has not been educated, who has never seen anything good or decent, be knowledgeable about anything?
 He pushes and shoves and stumbles into affairs without thought, like a raging torrent.
 (3.81)

 And finally, here is Darius’ winning argument for monarchy: